 CDSCO (Medical Device Division).
 September 3, 2020.
 File No 29/Misc/03/2020/DC(200).
-3.7.2 Approach to standardization and key product standards for PPE

 Historically, India's portfolio of standards was based largely on British Standards.
 Independent national standardization activity started in 1947 with the establishment of the Indian Standards Institution (ISI) and in 1952 an Act of Parliament also gave to ISI the responsibility of operating a certification marking scheme.
 The Bureau of Indian Standards (BIS) Act was approved in 1986 and ISI was superseded by BIS on April 1, 1987.
 The BIS Act has since been revised in 2016.